pandas-dev/pandas/doc/source/getting_started/tutorials.rst

 For the table of contents, see the `pandas-cookbook GitHub repository <http://github.com/jvns/pandas-cookbook>`_.

-Learn Pandas by Hernan Rojas
+Learn pandas by Hernan Rojas
 ----------------------------

 A set of lesson for new pandas users: https://bitbucket.org/hrojas/learn-pandas